Feterlike/TPF/README.md

 # Tpf

 #This was test for cursor ai all of this code made by AI

 ##Telegram Proxy Forwarder

-#A Python script that automatically fetches Telegram proxy addresses and forwards them to a specified Telegram channel.
+#A Python script that automatically fetches Telegram proxy addresses and forwards them to a specified Telegram channel

 ## Prerequisites
 - Python 3.7 or higher